 Do property owners ever do oil tank sweeps?

-Most property owners do not perform tank sweeps as they do not want to find an oil tank.
+Most property owners do not perform oil tank sweeps as they do not want to find an oil tank.

 Oil Tank scan with Ground Penetrating Radar (GPR) or metal detector?